-Usages of capacity shown in the following examples are calculated based on when the Units with unit version 2.1 or earlier are used.
+Usages of capacity shown in the following examples are calculated based on when EtherNet/IP Units or built-in EtherNet/IP ports with unit version 2.1 or earlier excluding CS1W/CJ1W-EIP21S are used.

 Connections

 In this example, there are 10 CS1W-EIP21 Units and 10 CJ1W-EIP21 Units for a total of 20 devices connected in the network.
 Each device has one 100-word tag for transmission and nineteen 100-word tags for reception, so that the Units exchange data mutually.